smguilia/overview-1/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Improved notifications
+{: #notification-preferences}

+New as of: 8 February 2021

+Along with Status 2.0, IBM Cloud users can also discern an improved notification experience.
+A more detailed [Notification preferences page](https://cloud.ibm.com/user/notifications) is now available for users to customize their preferences on a greater level.
+Users will receive only one email per event unless they subscribe to them, or they can subscribe to specific incidents from the Status page on an ad hoc basis.
+To get more information about how to set email preferences, visit [Setting email preferences for notifications](https://cloud.ibm.com/docs/account?topic=account-email-prefs).

+After updating the preferences, users can view and control all {{site.data.keyword.Bluemix_notm}} incidents, maintenance, announcements, and security bulletins on the [Notifications page](https://cloud.ibm.com/notifications).
+They can filter the list by selecting a specific type of event, or by using keyword searches.
+To get more information on notifications, see the [Viewing notifications page](https://cloud.ibm.com/docs/get-support?topic=get-support-viewing-notifications).

 ## Manage product availability by location
 {: #catalog-location-feb2021}